oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelScikitLearn_Extensions_SVC_Adult/README.md

 # `Intel® Extension for Scikit-learn: SVC for Adult dataset` Sample
 This sample code uses [Adult dataset](https://archive.ics.uci.edu/ml/datasets/adult) to show how to train and predict with a SVC algorithm using Intel® Extension for Scikit-learn.
-It demonstrates how to use software products that can be found in the [Intel(R) oneAPI Data Analytics Library](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onedal.html), [Intel(R) Extension for Scikit-learn](https://intel.github.io/scikit-learn-intelex/), or [Intel® oneAPI AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).
+It demonstrates how to use software products that can be found in the [Intel® oneAPI Data Analytics Library](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onedal.html), [Intel(R) Extension for Scikit-learn](https://intel.github.io/scikit-learn-intelex/), or [Intel® oneAPI AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).

 | Optimized for                     | Description
 | :---                              | :---
 | OS                                | 64-bit Linux: Ubuntu 18.04 or higher, 64-bit Windows 10, macOS 10.14 or higher
 | Hardware                          | Intel Atom® Processors; Intel® Core™ Processor Family; Intel® Xeon® Processor Family; Intel® Xeon® Scalable Performance Processor Family
 | Software                          | Intel® oneAPI AI Analytics Toolkit
-| What you will learn               | How to get started with Intel(R) Extension for Scikit-learn
+| What you will learn               | How to get started with Intel® Extension for Scikit-learn
 | Time to complete                  | 25 minutes

 ## Purpose

 Intel® Extension for Scikit-learn is a seamless way to speed up your Scikit-learn application.
-The acceleration is achieved through the use of the Intel(R) oneAPI Data Analytics Library ([oneDAL](https://github.com/oneapi-src/oneDAL)).
+The acceleration is achieved through the use of the Intel® oneAPI Data Analytics Library ([oneDAL](https://github.com/oneapi-src/oneDAL)).
 Patching scikit-learn makes it a well-suited machine learning framework for dealing with real-life problems.

-In this sample, you will run a SVC algorithm with Intel® Extension for Scikit-learn.
-You will see a significant increase in performance over the original Scikit-learn while maintaining the same precision.
+In this sample, you will run a SVC algorithm with Intel® Extension for Scikit-learn and compare its performance against the original stock version of scikit-learn.
+You will see that patching scikit-learn results in a significant increase in performance over the original scikit-learn while also maintaining the same precision.

 ## Key Implementation Details
 The sample code is written in Python and it targets CPU architecture.
 The example assumes you have Intel® Extension for Scikit-learn installed.